HayleeSophia77/HayleeSophia77/README.md

 Your are able to reach me through GitHub.

-Two truths, one lie:
-I bought my first car at 21 with no cosigner.

-I have  six cats.

 <!--
 **HayleeSophia77/HayleeSophia77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.